We can print directly from most popular PC and Mac file formats, including:

 - JPEGs (preferred)

-Before creating your artwork, please download one of our free artwork templates.
-The templates feature a cheat sheet to help you accurately position the various elements of your design.
+Before creating your artwork, please download one of our free artwork templates to help you accurately position the various elements of your design.

 To find and download your free template, simply navigate to your chosen product, click on the "Artwork" tab at the bottom of the product page and download the template file from the left hand side of the screen.
 If you can't find a suitable template, please let us know.